 This standard covers clearance requirements between Seattle City Light (SCL) underground assets and non-SCL structures and objects.
-This includes cases in the public right-of-way, on private property, in the Network service area, and the Looped Radial service area.
+This includes assets in the public right-of-way, on private property, in the Network service area, and in the Looped Radial service area.

-SCL underground assets include (but are not limited to) vaults, covers/hatches, handholes, duct banks, conduits, and the buried parts of wood poles.
+SCL underground assets include (but are not limited to):

+- Vaults

+- Covers and hatches

+- Handholes

+- Duct banks and duct runs

+- Conduits

+- Underground sections of wood poles

-Non-SCL structures and objects include (but are not limited to) basins, covers/hatches, pipes (gas, water, sewer, steam), conduit (telephone, cable TV, fiber optics), fire hydrants, water meters, street curbing, and root balls.
+Non-SCL structures and objects include (but are not limited to):

+- Basins

+- Buildings

+- Conduit (telephone, cable TV, fiber optic)

+- Covers and hatches

+- Fire hydrants

+- Pipes (gas, water, sewer, steam)

+- Root balls

+- Street curbing

+- Water meters

-This standard shall be used by SCL engineers, operations personnel, consultants, and contractors when designing and/or constructing vaults, handholes, conduits below grade that are in the vicinities of other utilities installations.
-These could be gas, water, sewer, steam, telephone, cable TV, and fiber optics.
+This standard shall be used by SCL engineers, operations personnel, consultants, and contractors when designing and constructing vaults, handholes, and conduits below grade that are in the vicinities of other utilities installations.
+(Other utilities installations could be gas, water, sewer, steam, telephone, cable TV, and fiber optics.)

 Other utilities and contractors should also follow these provisions when installing their facilities near any SCL facility.